 What are the important images in your life, and what do they say about you?
 Find the images that form inside you, as you listen to stories, poetry, or in the silence of the meditations.
 Your image could be a butterfly, a lotus flower, even a humble loaf of bread (which can’t be made without punching and kneading).
 Allow images to form in your awareness, and then bring insight and understanding to what they might symbolize.

 Think of a story that was central to you and your development.
-For me, the tortoise and the hare was important, and one I have returned to many times in my dreams and as I face challenges.
+For me, the tortoise and the hare were important, and one I have returned to many times in my dreams and as I face challenges.

 You cannot live without dying.
 You cannot live if you do not die psychologically every minute.
 This is not an intellectual paradox.
 To live completely, wholly, every day as if it were a new loveliness, there must be dying to everything of yesterday, otherwise you live mechanically, and a mechanical mind can never know what love is or what freedom is.